stefanvictora/hue-scheduler/README.md

 Flag to globally disable tracking of user modifications of lights.
 Per default Hue Scheduler compares the previously seen state with the current state of the light and only sets the expected scheduled state if no manual modifications have been made in between.
 To enforce just a single state, you can use the state-based configuration property of `force:true`.

 **Default**: false

+### `--interpolation-transition-time`

+Flag to configure the transition time as a multiple of 100ms used for the interpolated call when turning a light on during a `tr-before` transition.
+This does not affect the actual longer transition used for the `tr-before` state, but just the interpolated call before.
+Note: This option behaves the same as the other `tr` related state properties, i.e., you can use, e.g., `5s` for convenience.

+**Default**: `4` (= 400 ms)

 ### `--max-requests-per-second`